Applies to England

 The school curriculum comprises all learning and other experiences that each school plans for its pupils.
 The national curriculum forms one part of the school curriculum.

-All state schools are also required to make provision for a daily act of collective worship and must teach religious education to pupils at every key stage and sex and relationship education to pupils in secondary education.
+All state schools are also required to make provision for a daily act of collective worship and must teach religious education to pupils at every key stage.
+They must also teach relationships education to pupils in primary education, relationships and sex education to pupils in secondary education and health education to all pupils.

 Maintained schools in England are legally required to follow the statutory national curriculum which sets out in programmes of study, on the basis of key stages, subject content for those subjects that should be taught to all pupils.
 All schools must publish their school curriculum by subject and academic year online**.